lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

 > [!IMPORTANT]
 > The [New-AzAvdHostPoolSetup.ps1](New-AzAvdHostPoolSetup.ps1) script has to be executed from the Domain Controller (from any local folder) using an account with domain administrator privileges.
 An Azure privilege role (for example, Global Administrator) is also necessary to deploy the Azure resources.
 >
+> You can call it by specifying the `-AsJob` switch.
+When specified, the HostPools  will be deployed in parallel (via the [Start-ThreadJob](https://learn.microsoft.com/en-us/powershell/module/threadjob/start-threadjob?view=powershell-7.4&viewFallbackFrom=powershell-5.1) cmdlet) instead of sequentially.
+The processing time is greatly reduced from 4.5 hours to 1.5 hours (including the Azure Compute Gallery Setup if needed - without the Azure Compute Gallery Setup, the processing time are 3h30 sequentially  and 45 minutes in parallel) for the proposed HostPool 7 configurations.
+Of course, the fewer configurations you define, the shorter the processing time will be.
+Nevertheless, sometimes the setup fails in parallel mode (some random errors occur) so I disencourage you to use this mode (The sequential mode is the default mode).

 ## What this script does ?

 This script is designed to quickly deploy multiple full Azure Virtual Desktop environments, in minutes to hours.
 It adheres to Microsoft documentation and recommended practices.